meelyn-pandit/Bluebird_Pi_v1.0/README.md

     Once the OS is installed you are free to play around with the RPi!

   B. Configuring the Raspberry Pi:
-    1. On the toolbar, click the Raspberry icon and go to Configure Raspberry Pi.
+    1. On the toolbar, click the Raspberry icon, go to Preferences, and go to Configure Raspberry Pi.
 Go to the Interfaces tab and enable:
 			Camera
 			SSH
 			VNC
+			SPI
+			SCK
 			1-Wire
 			Remote GPIO
 		Click finish and reboot.